darkopuflovic/ZembryoAnalyser/README.md

 # More information

-More information about application usage can be found on [Wiki page](https://github.com/darkopuflovic/ZembryoAnalyser/wiki).
+More information about application usage can be found on the [Wiki page](https://github.com/darkopuflovic/ZembryoAnalyser/wiki).